AnkitVerma1232004/Smartinterview/day2/readme.md

 - Brute Force
 - Binary Search (after sorting + search for each value)
 - Set for presence checking(searching constant time)
-- Count Array (frequency then prefix sum)
+- Count Array (frequency or prefix sum)
 - Swapping to correct positions (`a[a[i] - 1]`)
 - Negative marking trick (`a[abs(a[i]) - 1] *= -1`)